 We have always talked about the importance of data and their value when it comes to making decisions.
 Every time we close a month or a year of exercise, we usually have accounting and fiscal data that show us the results of how the business has gone.
 But, these numbers are not enough the future, since they do not have much to do with the behavior of our customers or the importance of our brand in the potential market.

 Surely, you’ve heard of the “big data” and the information obtained throughout the thousands of data that is picked up by our behavior as buyers can serve the retail companies to launch new strategies.

 I propose to use the data we have at our disposal and take advantage and analyze it to draw conclusions: the “little” data of our store.
-These are the data that will allow improving the profitability of the point of sale and knowing the causes of possible problems that prevent progress.
-Knowing them, we can make sound decisions that allow us to reach our goals and improve our results.
+These are the data that will allow improving the profitability of the point of sale.
+Knowing the causes of possible problems that prevent progress.
+By knowing them, we can make sound decisions to improve our results.